Want a nice camping getaway close to Sydney?

 You don’t need to drive far from Sydney to find a fantastic camping site.
 Here on the Central Coast, we really are blessed with stunning lakes, bushland and beaches.

 Campfires are permitted in an enclosed and elevated (20 cm above ground) fire pit from April-August.

 Facilities at this camping site include drinkable water, flush toilets, cold shower, picnic tables and barbecues.

 Sleep with the sound of the ocean at Little Beach Campground in Bouddi National Park.

-Little Beach Campground is one of the most popular camping spots on the Central Coast so remember to book ahead.
+Little Beach Campground is one of the most popular camping spots on the Central Coast.
+Remember to book ahead.

-Tallow Beach Campground is the place to go.
-Access to the campsite and surfing beach is a 1.2 km walk-in through a steep but easy walking trail in Bouddi National Park.
+Tallow Beach Campground is located near the beach in Bouddi National Park.
+Access to the campsite and surfing beach is via a 1.2-kilometre steep but easy walking trail.

 There is no vehicular access to the camping site, no drinking water, and no amenities except non-flush toilets.

 Camp in a tent-only campsite in the bushland of Munmorah State Conservation Area beside one of the most scenic beaches on the Central Coast.

-Frazer Campground is a mere 50 m walk to Frazer Beach, a popular beach for surfing and swimming.
-The beach is patrolled during Christmas and Easter school holidays.
-You can also surf, enjoy some great fishing, and the camping site is also close to walking tracks: Palms circuit track and Mooney Beach trail.
+Lifeguards patrol the beach during Christmas and Easter school holidays.
+You can also surf, enjoy some great fishing, and the camping site is close to walking tracks, including the Palms circuit track and Mooney Beach trail.

-The camping site is accessible by car.
-Facilities include toilets, showers, drinking water, barbecues and picnic tables.
+Facilities include showers, toilets, barbecues and picnic tables.

 Camp and wake up to a new adventure in the wilderness of Glenworth Valley Outdoor Adventures.

-The camping sites are unpowered, and they are scattered on the edge of Popran Creek, in which you can have a dip.
+The camping sites are unpowered, and they are scattered on the edge of Popran Creek, where you can have a dip.
 You can bring your kayak.

 Facilities include hot showers, toilets, picnic tables and wood-fired barbecues.
 Bring your own firewood or buy at their shop.

 It's a perfect base for bushwalking and cycling.
-Walk the 1.6 km Grass Tree circuit loop with your children, the longer 11 km walking track or visit parts of the Old Great North Road.
+Walk the 1.6-kilometre Grass Tree circuit loop with your children.
+Or enjoy a longer hike.
+You can also visit parts of the Old Great North Road.

-Ten Mile Hollow Campground is a welcome overnight campsite for those walking the World Heritage-listed Old Great North Road in Dharug National Park and wanting to rest their weary legs after a day’s walk.
+This is a welcome overnight campsite for those walking the Old Great North Road.
+Walkers can rest their weary legs after a day’s walk.